sergunchik/ementas/eag.md

 #### Some highlights
 - Blaise Pascal and the mystic hexagon
 - varieties of linear/tensor algebra and varieties of matrices:
-Veronese, B. Serge, Grassmann, flags, determinantal
+Veronese, С. Serge, Grassmann, flags, determinantal
 - secants and tangents, tangent space, Gauss map, projective duality, singularity and dimension
 - group law on the cubic curve
 - Poncelet's porism (+ explanation + (maybe) demonstration)
 - how many lines in a space intersect four given lines? (intro to Schubert calculus)
-- the 27 lines on the cubic surface
+- the 27 lines on the cubic surface (+ Cremona's proof)

 #### Basic bibliography and pre-requisites.